SaaS Term and Conditions

 4.1 Payment of Fees

-In return for the provision of the Services by the Service Provider in accordance with clause 4.2 of this agreement, the Customer agrees to pay the Fees as set out in the Sales Order.
+In return for the provision of the Services by the Service Provider in accordance with clause 4.2 of this agreement, the Customer agrees to pay the Fees as set out in the Sales Order and any fees for Modules activated by the Customer during the term that are additional to the original Sales Order.

 The Fees shall be invoiced to the Customer in advance for each billing period for the amount and frequency as set out in the Sales Order or as subsequently subscribed for unless otherwise stated.
+Modules activated with usage charges may be invoiced in arrears.
+Minimum terms may apply to Modules activated by the Customer during the term and will be advised to the Customer at the time of activation.
 The Fees are exclusive of GST, Sales Taxes and similar taxes.
 The Service Provider invoices will be generated electronically and transmitted by email.
 Payment is by direct debit or credit card authority.
 The Service Provider may enter into alternative payment conditions by mutual agreement.

 4.3 New Services Costs